 OEPS briefing

-Origins of the project
+Origins of the OEPS project

 Introduction

 The Scottish Funding Council commissioned the Opening Educational Practices in Scotland project in 2014 in response to an initial proposal by the Open University in Scotland (OUiS).
 The proposal drew on a range of existing experience and initiatives, which were subsequently influential in shaping the project outputs and the initial project activity.
 In the remainder of this briefing we provide a brief over view of the project antecedents, look at the ways in which these influenced the project and provide some links to further reading.